equinix/metal-cli/docs/packet_capacity_get.md

 ## packet capacity get

-Returns a list of facilities and plans with their current capacity.
+Returns a list of facilities or metros and plans with their current capacity.

 ### Synopsis

 Example:
 Retrieve capacities:
-packet capacity get
+packet capacity get { --metro | --facility }

 ```